strobelight/enterflatpak/README.md

 Select flatpak to enter or q to quit: q
 ```

+Note that the output includes multiple choices.
+What makes the list unique is the application name, its branch, the architecture, and whether or not installed on the system vs the user.

-Ok, that's a bit much, let's narrow it down to the Sdk:
+In any event, the output is a bit much, let's narrow it down to the Sdk:

 ```
 $ enterflatpak freedesktop.Sdk